39aldo39/klfc/doc/layout.md

 It is a list of multiple modifiers, where the nth layer will be active if the nth modifiers are pressed.
 For example, `[ "None", "Shift", "AltGr", "Shift+AltGr" ]` will trigger the first layer when no modifiers are active, the second layer when shift is pressed, etc.
 Each element in the list are multiple modifiers separated with `+`, where `None` can be used to denote the absence of modifiers.
-It is also possible to separate multiple possibilities with z `|`.
+It is also possible to separate multiple possibilities with a `|`.
 For example, `[ "None", "NumLock|Shift+AltGr" ]` will trigger the second layer when Num Lock is pressed or when shift and AltGr are both pressed.

 The supported modifiers are: